Tekalegn2121/alx-system_engineering-devops/README.md

-This is 0x02 shell redirections
+This is Alx-system engineering devops